cisagov/Malcolm/sensor-iso/README.md

 ![Confirm filebeat settings](./docs/images/filebeat_confirm.png)

-### <a name="moloch-capture"></a>moloch-capture: Moloch session forwarding
+### <a name="moloch-capture"></a>moloch-capture: Arkime session forwarding

-[moloch-capture](https://github.com/aol/moloch/tree/master/capture) is not only used to capture PCAP files, but also the parse raw traffic into sessions and forward this session metadata to an [Elasticsearch](https://www.elastic.co/products/elasticsearch) database so that it can be viewed in [Moloch viewer](https://molo.ch/), whether standalone or as part of a [Malcolm](https://github.com/idaholab/malcolm) instance.
-If you're using Hedgehog Linux with Malcolm, please read [Correlating Zeek logs and Moloch sessions](https://github.com/idaholab/malcolm#ZeekMolochFlowCorrelation) in the Malcolm documentation for more information.
+[moloch-capture](https://github.com/arkime/arkime/tree/master/capture) is not only used to capture PCAP files, but also the parse raw traffic into sessions and forward this session metadata to an [Elasticsearch](https://www.elastic.co/products/elasticsearch) database so that it can be viewed in [Arkime viewer](https://molo.ch/), whether standalone or as part of a [Malcolm](https://github.com/idaholab/malcolm) instance.
+If you're using Hedgehog Linux with Malcolm, please read [Correlating Zeek logs and Arkime sessions](https://github.com/idaholab/malcolm#ZeekArkimeFlowCorrelation) in the Malcolm documentation for more information.

 First, select the Elasticsearch connection transport protocol, either **HTTPS** or **HTTP**.
 If the metrics are being forwarded to Malcolm, select **HTTPS** to encrypt messages from the sensor to the aggregator using TLS v1.2 using ECDHE-RSA-AES128-GCM-SHA256.
 If **HTTPS** is chosen, you must choose whether to enable SSL certificate verification.
 If you are using a self-signed certificate (such as the one automatically created during [Malcolm's configuration](https://github.com/idaholab/malcolm#configure-authentication)), choose **None**.